pslib-cz/2022l4web-css-typographic-library-tadeasbalda/README.md

 ## Dependecies
 ...
 ## Implementation
-Download all files from the GitHub.
-Unzip and
+1) Download all files from the GitHub.
+2) Unzip
+3) Connect all the files to your project
 ## Usage
 ...
 ## Components